 Due to the overwhelming demand for our services, we only accept family law clients in orange county court.

 The current law says that California is a no-fault state.
 This strips away old common laws.
-This means, no one can be punished in the divorce.
+This means that no one can be punished in divorce.
 The family code has made it clear that irreconcilable differences are enough to file for divorce.

-To start a divorce, a "petition for Dissolution of marriage or registered domestic partnership,” must be filed with the clerk of the court.
-Like the name says you're petitioning the court, or asking them, to dissolve the marriage they have on record for you.
+To start a divorce, a "petition for Dissolution of marriage or registered domestic partnership" must be filed with the clerk of the court.
+As the name says, you're petitioning the court or asking them to dissolve the marriage they have on record for you.

 After serving the other party, he or she has a limited amount of time to reply.
 Or, if you have been served, you only have a limited amount of time to reply.
 This same process of serving the other party, give or take a few forms, applies to separations and annulments.